Miraš open-cast coal mine: Production

-The two mines cover a working surface area of 10 km2 and, if all the external dump sites from 1956-1991 are included, the mine will cover a total surface area of 11 km2.
+The two mines cover a working surface area of 10 km2 and, if all the external dump sites from 1956 to 1991 are included, the mine will cover a total surface area of 11 km2.

 Coal extraction has been developed in two coal mines, with a projected output target of 16.7 million tons of coal per year, not including the removal of 28 million cubic meters of overburden.
 The coal is mined by using a rotor excavator and transportation to the generating plants ("Kosovo A" and "Kosovo B") is on conveyor belts.
 Until the end of 1998, 226,260,825 tons of coal had been mined in Kosovo, representing 1.58% of the estimated geological deposits and 1.96% of the total exploitable reserves.

 The projected production of this coal mine has been set at 8.6 million tons per year for coal, and 14 million m3 per year for overburden.
 In order to reach this target the equipment in the mines includes 11 bucket wheel excavators linked to automatic conveyor belt systems and four stacker spreaders.
 This same equipment has been in operation for the past 15–37 years.